- Births, Deaths and Marriages - Whanautanga, Matenga, Marenatanga

 - See Cheque Payments for a New Zealand Marriage Licence or New Zealand Civil Union Licence to check the locations of the Registry Offices in New Zealand.
 The contact details for your nearest Registrar of Marriages can be obtained by contacting us or contact the District Court for their addresses.

-- You should advise the Registrar of the date that you intend to collect the marriage licence (this must be at least three days after your completed form reaches the Registrar).
+- You should advise the Registrar of the date that you intend to collect the marriage licence (this must be at least 3 days after your completed form reaches the Registrar).

 - For more details about applying from overseas, see 'When and How to Apply for a Marriage Licence; If you both live outside New Zealand'.